 Friday evening is planned as communal BBQ (BYO food and drinks) Please bring a salad/dessert/something to share.

-Saturday evening is gourmet burgers and is included in your registration fee.
+Saturday evening is a spit roast and is included in your registration fee.
 Please advise dietary requirements at registration.
 Vegetarians will be catered for.